singing 'bout satan

 (14)And no marvel: for Satan himself is transformed into an angel of light.

 I Can Smell Something Cooking … Yet the notion of some Christians proclaiming a love-centered faith while supporting a political movement attracting Neo-Nazis and Klansmen ultimately offends leaders of the Southern Baptist Convention (SBC), a denomination founded for the convenience of slaveholders.
 Over the last quarter century, Southern Baptist leaders have at last gained a sense of decency regarding race relations.
 The SBC was compelled to speak out on what was happening in the homeland.
-For their annual meeting in Phoenix last summer, wording for a resolution condemning white supremacy and the alt-right was proffered by Dwight McKissic, a Texas pastor who happens to be black.
+At their annual meeting in Phoenix June 2017, wording for a resolution condemning white supremacy and the alt-right was proffered by Dwight McKissick, a Texas pastor who happens to be black.
 McKissick’s verbiage was tough, but right on the money:

 “there has arisen in the United States a growing menace to political order and justice that seeks to reignite social animosities, reverse improvements in race relations, divide our people, and foment hatred, classicism, and ethnic cleansing.”